Logo-LLM: Local and Global Modeling with Large Language Models for Time Series Forecasting: Related Work

 Time series data inherently exhibit both local and global variations.
-While RNN-based and CNN-based methods are effective in capturing local variations, they often struggle with modeling global dependencies.
-In contrast, Transformer-based architectures \cite{zhang2023crossformer, liu2022non, zhou2022fedformer, wu2021autoformer, Yuqietal2023PatchTST} have demonstrated superior ability in capturing global patterns.
+Transformer-based architectures (~\cite{liu2022non, zhou2022fedformer, wu2021autoformer, Yuqietal2023PatchTST}) have demonstrated superior ability in capturing global patterns.
 However, standard Transformers suffer from high computational costs for long sequences and may overlook crucial local details.
-To address this, MICN \cite{micn} adopts a multi-scale isometric convolutional network to separately capture local and global contexts.
-Similarly, PDF \cite{dai2024pdf} integrates CNN for local feature extraction with Transformers for global context modeling to provide a more comprehensive representation.
-In the CV and NLP domain, recent studies \cite{li2022locality, chen2023building, lee2024causal, liu2024fantastic} observe that Transformer models naturally learn fine-grained local textures in shallow layers, while deep layers capture high-level semantics and global dependencies.
-Motivated by this insight, we introduce a hierarchical feature modeling paradigm, progressing from local to global representations, into time series forecasting, and propose a novel framework based on this principle.
+To address this, ~\cite{micn} adopts a multi-scale isometric convolutional network to separately capture local and global contexts.
+In the CV and NLP domain, recent studies (~\cite{li2022locality, chen2023building, lee2024causal, liu2024fantastic}) observed that Transformer models naturally learn fine-grained local textures in shallow layers, while deep layers capture high-level semantics and global dependencies.
+Motivated by this insight, we introduce a hierarchical feature modeling paradigm, progressing from local to global representations, into time series forecasting.